ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 #### POP3 and IMAP Listeners

-As POP3 and IMAP4 protocols are similar in the listener use cases, lets consider POP3.
+As POP3 and IMAP4 protocols are similar in the listener use cases, POP3 is considered in the examples below.
 In order to receive emails one-by-one from a POP3 server, you must first create an `email:PopListener` object.
 The code for creating an `email:PopListener` can be found below.